software-mansion/react-native-screens/guides/CONTRIBUTING.md

 ### What is the flow to integrate with react-navigation

-When you propose the changes that require posting PR to react-navigation.
-Please follow those steps:
+When you propose the changes that require creating a PR to the `react-navigation` repository, please follow these steps:

 1. Create PR with `react-native-screens` changes
 2. Create PR that changes the native-stack in `react-navigation`